 Easy, right?
-People love “free”!
-And they do love “free”, it’s true, but that doesn’t mean that people will sign up for something just because it’s free.
+People love “free!”
+And they do love “free,” it’s true, but that doesn’t mean that people will sign up for something just because it’s free.

 People still need to be sold on getting free stuff.

-After all, it’s free, but there’s still a transaction of sorts: People have to be willing to give their email address in order to access the freebie.
+After all, it’s free, but there’s still a transaction of sorts: People have to be willing to give their email address to access the freebie.
 Or, if it’s a free training or webinar, they have to be willing to give up their email address AND their time!

 What all of this means is that landing pages need exceptionally great copy.

 When people land on a landing page, they take only a matter of seconds to decide whether to stay on that page or not.
-And I’m just talking about staying on the page and reading further—not even deciding if they’ll opt-in yet!
+And I’m just talking about staying on the page and reading further—not even deciding if they’ll opt in yet!

-Now, some people will say that the “best” landing pages are just a headline, subhead, and button to opt-in, but as with anything online, results vary widely.
+Now, some people will say that the “best” landing pages are just a headline, subhead, and button to opt in, but as with anything online, results vary widely.
 In fact, anytime anyone tells you there’s one “best” way to do something, run for the hills.

-The goal of the copy on a landing page is to make signing for the freebie an absolute no brainer—they’d have to be crazy not to sign up.
+The goal of the copy on a landing page is to make signing for the freebie an absolute no-brainer—they’d have to be crazy not to sign up.
 It’s so beneficial for them and it’s so valuable that it’s irresistible.
 So use the information at your command to craft copy that makes that clear.

 So now, why is a landing page a perfect first project—or a perfect project to pitch a client about?
-Because almost everyone who has a freebie (which is pretty much every online business owner) has an opt-in page, and if they don’t they should…and most of them could use a lot of improvement.
+Because almost everyone who has a freebie (which is pretty much every online business owner) has an opt-in page, and if they don’t they should.
+And most of them could use a lot of improvement.

 When you rewrite their copy and improve it, that increase in the opt-in rate is entirely attributable to your copy!

 Landing pages are also a great project because they’re just the very beginning of a customer journey.
-A visitor lands on the landing page, opts-in for the freebie, and then should start getting nurturing emails and then sales emails before getting to a sales page.
+A visitor lands on the landing page, opts in for the freebie, and then should start getting nurturing emails and then sales emails before getting to a sales page.
 And, then, of course, anything that comes after that.

-A landing page is the first step of the journey and, when you do so well either improving or creating that first step, it makes a whole lot of sense to hire you to write the rest of the journey steps, too.
+A landing page is the first step of the journey.
+And when you do so well either improving or creating that first step, it makes a whole lot of sense to hire you to write the rest of the journey steps, too.

 Remember that whether you’re referencing landing pages as part of a free evaluation (with the plan to sell them on your writing services) or as part of a pitch email (same game plan) that you can offer helpful and gentle suggestions about what to change on the page, not how to change it.
 That’s your job—and that’s what they’ll hire you for.